 - Total sulphur (S) is often used as a conservative approach to determine the maximum potential acidity (MPA) that could be generated by a rock sample.
-It is calculated assuming all S is sourced solely from the mineral pyrite (FeS2), with the results expressed as units of kilograms of H2SO4 per tonne of rock (kg H2SO4/t). - Usually MPA values are between 0 and 200 kg H2SO4/t. - There are some important limitations to MPA testing that should be understood when interpreting the results of MPA analyses (see Appendix C.6 in Cavanagh et al 2015).
+It is calculated assuming all S is sourced solely from the mineral pyrite (FeS2), with the results expressed as kilograms of H2SO4 per tonne of rock (kg H2SO4/t). - Usually MPA values are between 0 and 200 kgH2SO4/t. - MPA analyses are commonly combined with acid neutralising capacity (ANC) analyses for interpretation. - There are some important limitations to MPA testing that should be understood when interpreting the results of MPA analyses (see Appendix C.6 in Cavanagh et al. 2015).